elmar8287/django-backend-API/README.md

 - cd api
 - pip install pylint - Setup linters for Mac (here is the [link](https://www.pylint.org/#install))
 - python3 manage.py migrate - make first migration, it is mondatory to create the db.sqlite3
+- python3 manage.py startapp rest_api - create the app
+- Add `'rest_api',` into INSTALLED_APPS in settings.py file
+- python3 manage.py createsuperuser - creating of super user (remember username/pass for future)
+- python3 manage.py runserver - to run server on localhost
+- go to localhost:8000/admin and you will see login page to admin dashboard